Donor Care Associate (Phlebotomist)

-We're seeking a Donor Care Associate to join our team.
+We're seeking six Donor Care Associate's to join our Edmonton team in May, 2020 .

 Are you ready to embark on a meaningful and inspiring journey, where what you do matters?
 Be part of Canada's lifeline.
 Because we can all be the reason, the connection, that keeps Canadians living.